-The curriculum consists of a minimum of 220 hours of supervised classroom and hands-on instruction.
-In addition to class-time learning, required reading assignments and follow-up questions are given during each module and each student is required to prepare a thorough case presentation.
-This case will include a patient consultation for chiropractic care, including primary complaint, objective findings, physical findings, adjustments performed, outcome and progress plan.
+The curriculum consists of a minimum of 220 hours of on-line, supervised classroom and hands-on instruction.
+In addition, required reading assignments and follow-up questions are given during each module and each student is required to prepare a thorough case presentation.
+This case will include a patient consultation for chiropractic/veterinary spinal manipulative care, including primary complaint, objective findings, physical findings, adjustments performed, outcome and progress plan.

 North American applicants must have graduated from an accredited veterinary school of medicine or CCE accredited chiropractic school and hold current licenses from their respective provinces or states.
 License and diploma documentation must accompany the application.
 International applicants must provide Visa or passport information, diploma and proper governmental licensure for the country in which the applicant is currently practicing.
 In all cases, two character references and two passport-size photos are required.
 Chiropractors must investigate and provide in writing an understanding of their provincial/state regulations set forth by the veterinary and chiropractic licensing boards of their jurisdiction regarding the treatment of animals.
 Veterinarians must investigate and provide in writing an understanding of their provincial/state legislation regarding the use of the title 'Chiropractor', including any penalties for an offence.